Patrick753951/Team-8-Project/README.md

 ## Changlog

-Please refer the release note
+- Please refer the release note

+## About
+- This application is a free application and developed by Team 8 with team member: Congkai Niu, Jialin Yang and Qianchao Wang.
+- If you have any problem regarding this application, please contact us via Class or Email.